honetools/formats/Document.md

 The container consists of a manifest, and one or more theme folders.
 Each theme folder contains a values file, and in future versions of the format, resource files.

+The `default` theme must always be present.
+The document may also contain one or more additional themes.

 YAML is used as the base format for the key/value stores (manifest and values).